ronisbr/PrettyTables.jl/docs/src/man/html_backend.md

     return `true` if the element `(i,j)` in `data` must be highlighted, or `false` otherwise.
 - `fd::Function`: Function with the signature `f(h, data, i, j)` in which `h` is the highlighter.
-This function must return the `HTMLDecoration` to be applied to the cell that must be highlighted.
+This function must return the `HtmlDecoration` to be applied to the cell that must be highlighted.

 The function `f` has the following signature: